Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/BGM0.rst

 Background Meteorology
 ----------------------

-This is just some simple material.
-There are many books and papers that can provide more thorough mateiral
+This followins is some very introductory  material, there are many books and papers that can provide more thorough covereage of each of these topics.

-`Surface Energy Balance <SEB>`
+- `Surface Energy Balance <SEB>`

+- `Glossary <BGM1>`